zweily/copilot-api/README.md

 - Disable `yes-always` in your aider configuration
 - Be mindful that Claude 3.7 thinking mode consumes more tokens
 - Enable the `--manual` flag to review and approve each request before processing
-- If you have a GitHub Business account with Copilot, use the `--business` flag
+- If you have a GitHub business or enterprise plan account with Copilot, use the `--business` or `--enterprise` flag respectively

 ### Manual Request Approval